toji/watlas/README.md

   vertexPositionData: positions,
   vertexCount: 256,
   vertexPositionStride: 12, // In bytes
-  indexData: indices,
+  indexData: indices, // Index format will be determined by Typed Array type
   indexCount: 512,
-  indexFormat: 'UInt16' // Or `UInt32`
 });

 // Call generate on the atlas